 Some medicines and Thalomid may interfere with each other.
 These include:

 medicines that cause drowsiness, such as sleeping pills

 medicines used to treat depression or anxiety

-medicines used to treat heart problems and high blood pressure
+medicines used to treat heart problems and/or high blood pressure

 medicines used in the treatment of cancer such as vincristine